plnkx/blog/_posts/2015-05-28-proof-of-concept.markdown

 Lots of downhill.
 Sore feet.
 </div>

-So it *works*!
+So it *worked*!

+The plnkx app is currently in BETA release.

 What else can it do?

-The plnkx app is currently in BETA release.